 - Can a Speeding Ticket Be Beat In Court?

-A speeding ticket is plainly and obviously understood; however, for those wanting to review the formal legalese, the actual legal details applicable to speeding are as per the section 128 of the Highway Traffic Act, R.S.O.
+A speeding ticket is plainly and obviously understood; however, for those wanting to review the formal legalese, the law relating to the offence of speeding is found at section 128 of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8 wherein it is stated:
+H.8 which says:

 Rate of speed

 128 (1) No person shall drive a motor vehicle at a rate of speed greater than,

 (a) 50 kilometres per hour on a highway within a local municipality or within a built-up area;

 (b) despite clause (a), 80 kilometres per hour on a highway, not within a built-up area, that is within a local municipality that had the status of a township on December 31, 2002 and, but for the enactment of the Municipal Act, 2001, would have had the status of a township on January 1, 2003, if the municipality is prescribed by regulation;